 AC Lens review: Price and offers

 The prices are most definitely low.
 All the lenses we checked were at or very close to the lowest price point around, and with subscriptions and free shipping (subs are a straight 10% off after your first order) you couldn’t do much better for price.
-Even Discount Contact Lenses struggles to match the prices at AC Lens.
+As we explain in our Discount Contact Lenses review (opens in new tab), even that brand struggles to match the prices at AC Lens.

 AC Lens does accept FSA and HSA cards for prescription lenses (not colors and cosmetics though) and it accepts PayPal as a nod to convenience.
 It doesn’t deal with insurance, but will provide you with the receipts you’ll need to claim money back from your insurer.
-If you use one of the best vision insurance companies for your contacts, and would rather not deal with them direct, we suggest going for someone like 1800 Contacts, who can do the work for you.
+If you use one of the best vision insurance (opens in new tab) companies for your contacts, and would rather not deal with them direct, we suggest going for someone like 1800 Contacts (opens in new tab), who can do the work for you.(opens in new tab)